 How the Balance Can Work

-Freddie is a first-grade student at a public school, and he has experienced serious trauma in his life which causes him to have behavioral issues in the classroom on a consistent basis.
+Freddie is a first grade student at a public school, and he has experienced serious trauma in his life which causes him to have behavioral issues in the classroom on a consistent basis.
 The behavior specialist works with Freddie, the teacher has a reset/regulate area established in the classroom so that he can try to regulate when he feels out of sync, and he is seen regularly by the school social worker.

 However, Freddie continues to struggle.
 Today, he was triggered by an argument with another student, and in his anger, he threw his chair, overturned his desk, and ran from the room.

 The traditional disciplinary response (once we caught Freddie) would be to get him to the office, which may require a CPI strategy, then call his parents and send him home.
-Instead, Sporleder suggests an alternative response.
+Instead, Sporleder suggests an alternative response:

-First, we find Freddie.
+- Co-regulate – First, we find Freddie.
 And then wherever we are, the first step is to co-regulate.
 Start with breathing and help him to calm the amygdala so that his thinking brain can come back online.
 Once we have done that, we can walk to the office.

-At this point, we might give Freddie some quiet time—it depends on his brain state.
+- Quiet – At this point, we might give Freddie some quiet time—it depends on his brain state.
 When he is ready to learn, we talk about what happened.
 He has the chance to express how he was feeling.
 The principal explains how his actions affected the teacher, his classmates, the physical classroom.
 And Freddie is asked how he is going to make that right.

 The other children and the teacher were not present when Freddie was co-regulating, and they did not get to hear the restorative conversation and how Freddie took ownership of his actions and truly was sorry.

-This next step is critical: Before Freddie re-enters the classroom the next day, there needs to be restorative conversation with the teacher and, possibly, the whole class.
+- Conversation – This next step is critical: Before Freddie re-enters the classroom the next day, there needs to be restorative conversation with the teacher and, possibly, the whole class.
 And then the teacher must welcome Freddie back into the room sincerely.
 She needs to say, “Welcome back, Freddie, we missed you.”

 Ultimately, Freddie was suspended from class for a day (which is a traditional response), but it was done in the context of teaching regulation.
-It was not done in anger, and the focus was on healing relationships and teaching a lacking skill.
+It was not done out of anger, and the focus was on healing relationships and teaching a lacking skill.

 The important thing to note in the example, is that we did not lead with the consequence—we led with the relationship, and then we followed up with the consequence.
 And more often than not, the student will expect and willingly serve the consequence.

-Additionally, the other children in the classroom understand that what Freddie did was not right, but they also allow him the space for healing.
+Additionally, the other children in the classroom will understand that what Freddie did was not right, but they also allow him the space for healing.
 They learn that life is not easy for everyone.
 They learn compassion.

 So there you have it, teacher-friends… this debate doesn’t end with one side being “right.”
 It’s not one or the other—it’s both!

-You’ll learn how to unlock the potential that exists within every student and develop an instructional approach that recognizes and works past the stresses, traumas, and self-imposed mentalities and behaviors that can limit learning and achievement.
-Join us!
+You’ll learn how to unlock the potential that exists within every student and develop and instructional approach that recognizes and works past the stresses, traumas, and self-imposed mentalities and behaviors that can limit learning and achievement.